Tom Marvin takes a first look at Lauf’s new Anywhere

 Practical touches: bosses, threads, but no guards

-There’s a thread BB in there, hurrah!Matthew Allen / Immediate Media
+There’s a threaded BB in there, hurrah!Matthew Allen / Immediate Media

 The Anywhere should be quite mechanic friendly.
 In addition to the threaded bottom bracket shell, the In-N-Out cable routing offers full-length internal cable guides, so there’s no need to fish around inside the frame when it comes time to replace cables.
 Lauf claims this avoids rattly cables and my testing backs this up.